GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Background, motivation and formalism

-To construct $\mathcal{G}$, we must determine the equivalence class for every possible error in the circuit.
-This can be achieved by propagating each error through the circuit and recording the specific set of detectors it flips (e.g., see $E_{12}$ in~\figref{fig:error-analysis}(a)).
-However, this naive approach has complexity $\mathcal{O}(n^2 l^2)$ for a circuit with $n$ qubits and $l$ gates layers \cite{derks_designing_2025}.
+To construct $\mathcal{G}$, we must find the equivalence class for every possible error in the circuit, a task called error analysis.
+Two strategies tackle the problem from opposite directions: forward tracking and backtracking.

-To avoid this quadratic overhead, tools like Stim employ a \textit{backtracking} approach.
-Instead of propagating every error forward, this method tracks the sensitivity of each detector backward through the circuit.
-Then, as an error $E_i$ is encountered in the walk, the set of detectors that have "passed through" that location define its error equivalence class.
+\paragraph{Forward tracking} This method tracks errors forward through the circuit and records the set of detectors they flip (\figref{fig:error-analysis}(a)).
+For a circuit with $n$ qubits and $l$ gate layers, it has complexity $\mathcal{O}(n^2 l^2)$~\cite{derks_designing_2025}.

+\paragraph{Backtracking} This method tracks detector sensitivities backwards through the circuit, forming detecting regions that reveal each error's equivalence class (\figref{fig:error-analysis}(b)).
+It has complexity $\mathcal{O}(nl)$~\cite{gidney_stim_2021}.